-- European Union (EU) Cosmetic Directive 76/768/EEC Annex II: List of substances which must not form part of the composition of cosmetic products; - New Zealand Cosmetic Products Group Standard-Schedule 4: Components cosmetic products must not contain; and

-Health Canada List of prohibited and restricted cosmetic ingredients (The "Hotlist").
+- EU Cosmetic Directive 76/768/EEC Annex II: List of Substances which must not form part of the composition of cosmetic products; - New Zealand Cosmetic Products Group Standard-Schedule 4: Components cosmetic products must not contain; and - Health Canada list of prohibited and restricted cosmetic ingredients (The "Hotlist").

-Cadmium and its compounds are also restricted in the EU under Annex XVII of the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) regulation.
+Cadmium and its compounds are also restricted in the EU under Annex XVII of the REACH Regulation.
 Cadmium compounds (as Cd) cannot be used in substances and preparations placed on the market for sale at the following concentrations in:

-- plastic materials ≥0.01% by weight of the plastic material; - paints with a zinc content of >10% by weight of the paint, ≥0.1% by weight; - metal plating; and - brazing (soldering/welding) fillers ≥0.01% by weight.
+- plastic materials ≥0.01% by weight of the plastic material; - paints with a zinc content of >10% by weight of the paint ≥0.1% by weight; - metal plating; and - brazing (soldering/welding) fillers ≥0.01% by weight.